tonysheng/AVR-Exercise/1_Messaging.md

 # Messaging

 Product messaging document for the AltspaceVR Chrome Extension.
-The goal here is precision and brevity, not marketing langauge.
+The goal here is precision and brevity, not marketing language.

 ## Top line